Cavan Adult Education Services

 - Designation, review or withdrawal of designation for local youth work/service organisations

-- Establishment of a Youth Work Committee to advise and make recommendations to the VEC on the performance of its youth work functions
+- Establishment of a Youth Work Committee to advise and make recommendations on the performance of its youth work functions

 - Establishment of a Voluntary Youth Council to advise on matters relating to the Youth Work Development Plan and to act as a forum for voluntary youth organisations